pkbhowmick/study-material/kubernetes/README.md

 ### Volume Types
 - Ephemeral: Same lifecycle as Pod.
-- Durable: Beyond pods lifecycle.
+- Persistant: Beyond pods lifecycle.
 ### emptyDir
 - Creates empty directory first created when a Pod is assigned to a Node
 - Stays as long as pod is running